vikash-bhardwaj/ai-code-companion-documentation/README.md

 - If Inline comment execution is in progress then Code Review for GIT changes will not work or vice versa

 ## <a name="release-notes"></a>Release Notes

+### [1.8.0]

+#### New Features

+- Added the capability to generate UI Components with the help of a wizard that ensures adherence to Accessibility and Performance best practices.
+Please refer to the above Features section for the [UI Component Generator](#component-generator) for more information.

+#### Theming and Defect Fixes in Existing Features
+- Major theming changes for the Chat Interface.
+- Fixed multiple defects to improve existing features:
+  - Single File code review was not working with the context menu for Windows OS.
+  - Code review was not functioning for staged files.
+  - Other code review issues, such as the right-click code review action not working for folders or file names containing spaces, etc.
+  - Multiple repeat prompts were appearing in some edge cases.
+  - Scroll position was not being maintained in some edge cases.
+  - Some other minor defects.

 ### [1.7.0]